Skip to main content

 The standard advice to "take 1,000 IU of vitamin D" treats a deeply individual problem as if it has a universal answer.
 A fair-skinned person in Florida who spends an hour outside each day has completely different vitamin D physiology than a dark-skinned person in Edinburgh spending most of their time indoors.
 This vitamin D calculator accounts for those differences.
 It is not a substitute for clinical testing — a serum 25(OH)D test is the only way to know your actual status — but it gives you a meaningful estimate of where you likely stand and what supplementation dose to discuss with your doctor.

 Approximately 42% of US adults are vitamin D deficient, with rates climbing to over 60% among darker-skinned populations and over 70% among adults who are obese.
 The consequences extend well beyond bone health: vitamin D receptors (VDRs) are found on virtually every cell in the body, and low status is associated with impaired immune function, insulin resistance, poor muscle recovery, and increased all-cause mortality.
-Understanding your individual requirement is not a minor wellness detail — it is metabolic and immunological infrastructure.

 Why Vitamin D Matters